qkmaxware/Astro/docs/articles/Astro.Remote/install.md

 # Windows Installation
 1. Visit the [Releases](https://github.com/qkmaxware/Astro/releases) github page and select the version you want to install
-2. Download the `windows.zip` asset
+2. Download the `Astro.Remote.Windows.x64.exe` asset
-3. Unzip the application in your desired installation directory
-4. Run or create a desktop shortcut to `Astro.Remote.Windows.exe`
+3. Run or create a desktop shortcut to `Astro.Remote.Windows.x64.exe`

-# Android Installation
+# Mac OS Installation
 1. Visit the [Releases](https://github.com/qkmaxware/Astro/releases) github page and select the version you want to install
-2. Download the `android.zip` asset
+2. Download the `Astro.Remote.Mac.x64.zip` asset
-3. Unzip the asset on your desktop computer
+3. Unzip the application in the applications directory
-4. Copy `Astro.Remote.Android.apk` to your android device
-5. On your phone run the apk file to install it.
-You may need to enable "install from unknown sources" temporarily.

-# Mac OS Installation
-Not yet tested
+4. Run `Astro.Remote.Mac.x64`

-# IOS Installation
+# Linux Installation
-Not yet tested
+1. Visit the [Releases](https://github.com/qkmaxware/Astro/releases) github page and select the version you want to install
+2. Download the `Astro.Remote.Linux.x64.AppImage` asset
+3. Run or create a desktop shortcut to `Astro.Remote.Linux.x64.AppImage`